ruanvdmerwe/workplace_screening/README.md

             cd /usr/local/include
             ln -s /usr/local/Cellar/openal-soft/1.20.1/include/AL/* .

     1. In the project folder, create a new Python environement:

         cd workplace_screening_dev
         virtualenv env -p python3
         source env/bin/activate

+    4. install a mock RPi.GPIO package, so the code doesn't crash when running on a mac

+        pip install fake_rpi

+    5. Now, install the other required packages:

+        pip install -r requirements.txt

 Now, you have a clean Python 3 environment, with no packages installed.
 To install the required packages: